8580/CPCProt/README.md

 ## Pretrained Model Weights

-Pretrained model weights are hosted [here](http://hershey.csb.utoronto.ca/CPCProt/weights/).
+~~Pretrained model weights are hosted [here](http://hershey.csb.utoronto.ca/CPCProt/weights/).~~  This server is no longer maintained.

+It looks like the pretrined model weights can now be found at (Bioembeddings)[http://data.bioembeddings.com/public/embeddings/embedding_models/cpcprot/best.ckpt]
+No idea where the CPCProt_LSTM__pretrained and CPCProt_LSTM__pretrained versions are...

 To download weights for the default (i.e. most parameter-efficient) version of the CPCProt model: